 Whether playing as a banker or regular player, your child will be responsible for making financial transactions such as buying and giving change.
 Great for practicing maths skills as well as getting comfortable with different coins.

 Here are a few lessons your child will learn by playing Monopoly:

 - The importance of holding cash: Many times, kids want to buy up everything they can on the board.
 However, they quickly learn that spending too much means not meeting financial obligations.
 This is a great time to encourage kids to think about the future and plan accordingly.

 - Living within your means: When you ‘Pass Go’ you’re basically earning a paycheck from your job.
 Use this to talk about the value of living within your means and not overspending.
 Explain to your child that this is what living from paycheck to paycheck actually means.

 - Everyone starts the same but ends differently: People can experience rough patches by being dealt a bad hand, and also sometimes get lucky.
 This also happens in real life.
 Use this lesson to encourage your kids to take advantage of opportunities, and not get too discouraged when problems arise.

-A more complex but still very fun online money game for kids (age range 7-12 years old).
+A more complex but still very fun online money game for kids.